kevdozer1/leWN_finetune_toolkit/README.md

 lewm-finetune inspect ./data/my_dataset.h5
 ```

 Prints shapes, dtypes, episode counts, and any format violations.
+Torch-free — can be run before installing the training extras.
 See [docs/DATA_FORMAT.md](docs/DATA_FORMAT.md) for the HDF5 contract.

 ### Train